-Stephen was only able to produced four episodes before turning his attention to other projects.
-He always had ideas for other shorts but never found the time to produce them.
+I was only able to produced four episodes before turning his attention to other projects.
+I always had ideas for other shorts but never found the time to produce them.

 THE CHESTERFIELD MURPHYS

 The Chesterfield Murphys was film and entertainment news show that premiered in 2012.
-Only two episodes were produced, mainly due to the time it took to produce the show.
-Stephen White knew after two episodes that he could not maintain the production on his own, so he decided to can the project.
+Only two episodes were produced, mainly due to the time it took to produce such a show.
+I knew after two episodes that I would not be able to maintain the production on his own, so I decided to can the project.

 PUNCHLINE FOR THE REPTOIDS